-- Cytokine release syndrome: an exaggerated inflammatory condition associated with medicines that stimulate T cells, characterized by fever and impairment to multiple organs in the body.
+- Cytokine release syndrome: an exaggerated inflammatory condition associated with medicines that stimulate T cells, characterised by fever and impairment to multiple organs in the body.
 Cytokine release syndrome is more likely to occur during Cycle 1 after Columvi is given (see section 3 'How Columvi is given').
 Close monitoring is needed.
-Before each infusion, you may be given medicines, which help reduce possible side effects of cytokine release syndrome. - Tumour lysis syndrome: some people may get unusual levels of some salts in the blood (such as potassium and uric acid) caused by the fast breakdown of cancer cells during treatment.
+Before each infusion, you may be given medicines, which help reduce possible side effects of cytokine release syndrome. - Immune effector cell-associated neurotoxicity syndrome: Effects on the nervous system.
+Symptoms include feeling confused, disoriented, feeling less alert, having seizure or having difficulty writing and/or speaking.
+Close monitoring is needed. - Tumour lysis syndrome: some people may get unusual levels of some salts in the blood (such as potassium and uric acid) caused by the fast breakdown of cancer cells during treatment.
 Your doctor or nurse will do blood tests to check for this condition.
 Before each infusion, you should be well-hydrated and may be given medicines that can help reduce high levels of uric acid.
-These may help reduce possible side effects of tumour lysis syndrome. - Tumour flare: a reaction to certain medicines that act on the immune system which is/appears similar to worsening of the cancer. - Infections: you may get signs of infection, which can vary depending on where in the body the infection is.
+These may help reduce possible side effects of tumour lysis syndrome. - Tumour flare: a reaction to certain medicines that act on the immune system which is/appears similar to worsening of the cancer.

+• Infections: you may get signs of infection, which can vary depending on where in the body the infection is.